JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

     - hit `]` to enter package manager mode (see [Environment Basics](@ref env-basics) below)
     - hit `?` to enter help mode: search for functions or concepts to get documentation, for example, look up the docstring of `println`
-    - scroll through history using arrow up and arrow down The REPL is a great to get to know julia.
+    - scroll through history using arrow up and arrow down The REPL is a great way to get to know Julia.

 ## Setup VSCode with the Julia extension
 The REPL is great, but its not great for actual development.
 For that we need an editor.